aws-samples/building-bots-on-aws/01_Cleanup/README.md

 **:white_check_mark: Step-by-step directions**

-1. In the [Lambda Console][lambda-console] Go to the **Applications** page.
+1. In the [Lambda Console][lambda-console] go to the **Applications** page.
 1. Select the radio button next to your application.
 1. Choose **Actions** and then **Delete**.
 1. A pop-up with links will appear. **Note** that you must do one extra operation between steps 2 and 3 to successfully complete the deletion!
 Continue to step 5 below for detailed instructions.
+Failure to clean up resources could result in charges to your AWS account.

     ![Delete application](../images/application-delete.png)